 DWI and Driving-Related Legal Problems

-This is the main page for discussion of Minnesota DWI laws, penalties, defense information, and defense services offered by Minneapolis DWI lawyer Thomas Gallagher, of GALLAGHER CRIMINAL DEFENSE SERVICES law firm, as well as other driving-related crimes, violations and defenses.
-Gallagher has helped people win their Minnesota DWI cases throughout the Twin Cities area, as well as Greater Minnesota, for over 29 years.
+This is the main page for discussion of Minnesota DWI laws, penalties, defense information, and defense services offered by Minneapolis DWI lawyer Thomas Gallagher, of GALLAGHER CRIMINAL DEFENSE law firm, as well as other driving-related crimes, violations and defenses.
+Gallagher has helped people win their Minnesota DWI cases throughout the Twin Cities area, as well as Greater Minnesota, since 1988.